dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 <img src="/hugo/what-is-a-datadot-07-myapp-pushing.png" alt="pushing newbranch to a hub, showing that commits A, B, C and E are transferred to the hub" style="width: 100%;" />

 B is the base commit for branch newbranch, so, first the commits on the master branch up to and including B are pushed, then commits C and E are transferred to get the hub up to date with the latest commit on `newbranch`.

+Only the differences between one commit and the next are sent in a push or a clone/pull -- so it's as efficient as possible.

 ## Cloning & pulling